jkeohan/scatterplot-workshop/module-5-adding-a-legend.md

 #### Appending The Rect and Text Elements

-Appending the rect and text elements are pretty straightforward and were going to use colorScale to assign a unique color to the each rectangle.
+Appending the rect and text elements is pretty straightforward.
+We're going to use colorScale to assign a unique color to each rectangle.

 ```
 legendItems.append("rect")